CTCycle/FAIRS-roulette-agent/README.md

 **2) Standard model pretraining** Allows training the DL models throughout multiple epochs, using the entire dataset (or a part of it) as the training set.

-**3) K-fold model pretraining** Perform pretraining using the K-fold method for cross-validation, by splitting the entire datasets into subsets and training the model on each subset separately.

-**4) Predict next extraction:** Predict the next coming extraction using a pretrained model.
+**3) Predict next extraction:** Predict the next coming extraction using a pretrained model.
 Automatically infers which model has been loaded and forecast extractions accordingly.

-**5) Exit and close**
+**4) Exit and close**

 ### Configurations
 The configurations.py file allows to change the script configuration.
 The following parameters are available: